DBFBlackbull/_LazyPig/README.md

 * Moved all files to root level for faster development
 * No longer auto processes gossip for The Mystical Fire (Chronoboon) on WoW-hc.com hardcore server.
+* Auto confirm Bind on Pickup loot when not in a party or raid.